 - Tell yourself that you are going to have a lucid dream, and that you will be aware in your dreams

 - While you are having a lucid dream, challenge your fears.
 For instance, imagine a fire and walk inside it.
 This will train your mind to realise that you cannot be hurt by anything in your dreams.
 This is the second step of the traditional Tibetan Dream Yoga practice.
 Continue to face your fears until you realise the you cannot be hurt because you are in a dream.

 - While having your lucid dream, begin to consider how waking life and sleeping life are the same.
 They are both perceptions that are created by your own mind.

 - While lucid dreaming, realise that your perception is really just maya, a delusion.
 It is not a genuine reality, just an illusion you have created for yourself.

 - Begin to take control of your dreams.
 This is the fifth stage of Tibetan Dream Yoga.
 Move objects around.
-Change things in the dream.
+Change things.
 Take control.

-- When you wake up in the morning, consider how your waking reality is the same as the dream.
+- When you wake up in the morning, consider how your waking reality is the same as sleeping.
 Your perception of reality is an illusion you create.
 Challenge your perception of reality.